torbsd/openbsd-ports/README.md

 ## Branches and Versions ##

-This is the `develop` branch, currently being used to work on an update to __5.5.5__:
+This is the `leap-6.0` branch, a fork of `develop` to push ahead on TBB __6.0__, which was just released.
+We almost had 5.5.5 sussed out but it looks like moving to 6.0 is a better idea all around:

-    ff-esr            38.8.0
+    ff-esr            45.1.1
-    torbutton         1.9.4.5
+    torbutton         1.9.5.4
-    tor-launcher      0.2.7.9
+    tor-launcher      0.2.9.3
     noscript          2.9.0.11
-    https-everywhere  5.1.6
+    https-everywhere  5.1.9

-We use tags to mark release points that correspond as closely as possible to TBB releases.
-They are marked "-sans-pt" to indicate that Pluggable Transports (PT) is not yet a part of this set of ports (e.g. tbb-5.5-sans-pt).
-There may also be fixes, which are tagged ...-fixN, e.g. tbb-5.5-sans-pt-fix1, -fix2, ...

 ## Repositories ##